kerimoyle/libcellml-tutorials/tutorials/combine2020/generateMembraneModel.rst

     - Using the :code:`Analyser` class to check for mathematical issues in the model.
     - Writing to files.

+**Requirements (C++)**

+- :download:`CMakeLists.txt` The CMake file for building this tutorial;
+- :download:`generateMembraneModel.cpp` Either the skeleton code, or ..
+- :download:`generateMembraneModel_completed.cpp` the completed tutorial code;
+- :download:`GateModel.cellml` the generic gate model (from Tutorial 1);
+- :download:`PotassiumChannelModel.cpp` the potassium channel model (from Tutorial 2);
+- :download:`SodiumChannelModel.cpp` the sodium channel model (from Tutorial 3);
+- :download:`LeakageModel.cellml` an import dependency representing current leakage;
+- :download:`MembraneController.cellml` an import dependency for the membrane model controller; and
+- :download:`MembraneModel.cellml` the file to parse.

+**Requirements (Python)**
+- :download:`generateMembraneModel.py` Either the skeleton code, or ..
+- :download:`generateMembraneModel_completed.py` the completed tutorial code;
+- :download:`GateModel.cellml` the generic gate model (from Tutorial 1);
+- :download:`PotassiumChannelModel.cpp` the potassium channel model (from Tutorial 2);
+- :download:`SodiumChannelModel.cpp` the sodium channel model (from Tutorial 3);
+- :download:`LeakageModel.cellml` an import dependency representing current leakage;
+- :download:`MembraneController.cellml` an import dependency for the membrane model controller; and
+- :download:`MembraneModel.cellml` the file to parse.

 .. contents::
     :local: